mehampson/grad-assignment/index.md

 }
 ~~~

+(In the real world, you would probably want to model this academic program field as
+a subdocument on the student, which would give you much more granular detail and
+allow for more than a single program at a time.)

 You don't have to define the ```enum``` array inline, either -- you can construct it
 somewhere more convenient and then just reference it on the field.
 For example,
 you probably have more than three academic programs to choose from, so you could